 Associate Professor, Communication and Media

-Ellen Esrock researches the effect that our sense of touch, temperature, body position, and pain has on our perceptions of visual art and literature.
+Ellen Esrock researches how the sense of touch shapes our perceptions of visual art and literature.

-“My research explores how spectators and readers use their somatosensory/motor systems to create boundary changes that enhance their cognitive and affective experience of visual art and literature,” said Esrock.
-“To these ends I propose the concept of the ‘transomatization,’ which operates in parallel to the notion of the simulation, as formulated in philosophy and the cognitive sciences.
-The models of bodily spectatorship and reading that I am developing draw upon current scientific research in emotion, perception, language processing, and motor theories, as well as rich traditions of phenomenology and cultural histories of bodily empathy and imagination.”
+“My research explores how viewers and readers use their somato-viscerosensory systems to exceed their somatic boundaries to mingle with things of the world, ” said Esrock.
+“To these ends I propose the concept of ‘transomatization,’ which contrasts with the embodied simulation, as formulated in philosophy and the cognitive sciences.
+The models of bodily viewing and reading that I am developing draw upon current scientific research in emotion, perception, and language processing, as well as rich traditions of phenomenology and cultural histories of bodily empathy and imagination.”

-Esrock devoted her second book, The Reader's Eye: Visual Imaging as Reader” to this topic, and is currently working on her third book, Touching Art: Empathy and the Somatosensory System.
-She has also published several articles including “Embodying Art: The Spectator and the Inner Body” in Poetics Today, "Embodying Literature" in the Journal of Consciousness Studies, and "Touching Art: Intimacy, Embodiment, and the Somatosensory System” in Consciousness and Emotion.
+Esrock devoted her second book, The Reader's Eye: Visual Imaging as Reader” to mental imagery and is currently working on her third book, Touching Words and Images: Feeling and Breathing Through the Body.
+Her articles on touch include “Embodying Art: The Spectator and the Inner Body” in Poetics Today, "Embodying Literature" in the Journal of Consciousness Studies, and "Touching Art: Intimacy, Embodiment, and the Somatosensory System” in Consciousness and Emotion.

 Professor Esrock was awarded Rensselaer's FishbachTravel Grant in 2009, Rensselaer Ramp Up grant in 2008, a Fellowship from The Italian Academy of Columbia University in 2003, and a Harvard Mellon Faculty Fellowship in 1986.